mdn/content/files/en-us/web/javascript/reference/statements/switch/index.md

 ### Breaking and fall-through

-You can use the [`break`](/en-US/docs/Web/JavaScript/Reference/Statements/break) statement within a `switch` statement's body to break out early, often when all statements associated with a `case` clause have been executed.
+You can use the [`break`](/en-US/docs/Web/JavaScript/Reference/Statements/break) statement within a `switch` statement's body to break out early, often when all statements between two `case` clauses have been executed.
 Execution will continue at the first statement following `switch`.
-You can use other control-flow statements to replace `break`, such as a [`return`](/en-US/docs/Web/JavaScript/Reference/Statements/return) statement.

 If `break` is omitted, execution will proceed to the next `case` clause, regardless if the value of that clause matches.
 This behavior is called "fall-through".